amblafont/dargent-examples/write-up-07-20.md

 provide arbitrary values for them?
 But then, the custom getter `get_a` is not surjective, so there is no hope that `get_a ∘ set_a = id`.

-## Evaluation of the complexity of proof of the get/set lemmas
+## Evaluation of the complexity of the get/set lemmas
 The correspondence between the direct and monadic definitions of getters/setters (last two statements) does not require much effort.

-The automation of the first two statements (especially the first), would probably require monthes to complete.
+The automation of the first two statements (especially the first) would probably require monthes to complete.